IanMadd/academic/content/portfolio/refind.md

 ## Mount your EFI System Partition. {#manualMountEFI}

-The EFI System Partition (ESP) contains files that tell your computer which operating system to load when it is starting up.
+The EFI System Partition (ESP) contains files that tell your computer which operating system to load while it is starting up.

-To modify the ESP, you have to mount it by creating a folder to mount to.
+To modify your computer's ESP, create an empty folder and then mount the ESP to that folder.

-### First create a folder in Terminal:
+#### Create a folder in Terminal:

 ```
 sudo mkdir Volumes/esp
 ```

-### Then mount the ESP to that folder:
+#### Mount the ESP to that folder:

 ```
 sudo mount -t msdos /dev/disk0s1 Volumes/esp